lost-scripts/.github/DEVELOPMENT.md

 	git add -A # Similarly to "addremove", adds (even untracked) & removes files (if necessary, use: git add -u instead to add only deleted files) git commit -m "ls_my_script: Initial commit"
 	```

+	> :bulb: **Tip:** In order to get symlinks backup as is e.g. in _7-Zip_, use _tar_ as archive format and make sure _Store symbolic links_ and _Store hard links_ options are checked.
+If you were using _WinRar_ and _RAR5_ as format, also make sure _Allow absolute paths in symbolic links_ advanced extraction option is checked.
+That way symlinks should be restored as actual links and without errors in both cases.

 	Lastly, make sure the _.gitattributes_ file counts with the lines listed bellow:
  	<br>